F.C. Copenhagen

-Football Club Copenhagen (Football Club København, [kʰøpm̩ˈhɑwˀn]), commonly known as FC København, FC Copenhagen, Copenhagen or simply FCK, is a professional Danish football club in Copenhagen, Denmark.
+Football Club Copenhagen (Football Club København, [kʰøpm̩ˈhɑwˀn]), commonly known as F.C.
+København, F.C.
+Copenhagen, Copenhagen, or simply FCK, is a Danish professional football club based in Copenhagen.
 FCK was founded in 1992 as a superstructure on top of Kjøbenhavns Boldklub and Boldklubben 1903.

 F.C.
-Copenhagen has won 14 Danish Football Championships and 8 Danish Cups.
+Copenhagen has won a record 16 Danish Football Championships and a record 10 Danish Cups.
 In European football F.C.
 Copenhagen has reached the group stage of the UEFA Champions League and the group stage of the UEFA Europa League more times than any other Danish club and are the only Danish club who has reached the knockout stage of the Champions League.
-As of December 2022, Copenhagen are the highest ranked Scandinavian club in the UEFA team rankings list.

 Copenhagen plays its matches at the Parken Stadium, which also serves as the venue for Denmark national football team matches.
 Since their foundation, FCK have developed a fierce rivalry with Brøndby IF.
 The Copenhagen Derby games between the two sides have attracted some of the biggest crowds in Danish football history.